What are the postpartum care essentials?

 With this type of heavy flow, even overnight pads won’t cut it!
 DO NOT use tampons.

-What are the best pads to use after giving birth?
+What’s the best postpartum underwear to use after giving birth?

 I highly recommend getting the pull-on Depends underwear.
 You can easily slip it on while you’re on the toilet and it’s comfortable.

-When you’re looking at the sizing, go with one size up from your pre-preganancy size.
+When you’re looking at the sizing, go with one size up from your pre-pregnancy size.
 For example, I’m usually a size S and I went with the size S/M.

 Everyone will require different quantities.
 I ended up purchasing 3 packs of postpartum underwear.
 I thought one pack would be enough, but I ended up bleeding up until I was 2-3 months postpartum.